MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 1. Users can open a web browser, navigate to the **Password Reset Portal** and enter their username and click **Next**.

     If MFA was configured, the user will receive a phone call.
-In the background, what’s happening is that Azure MFA then places a phone call to the number the user gave when he signed up for the service.
+In the background, what’s happening is that Azure MFA then places a phone call to the number the user gave when they signed up for the service.

-    When a user answers the phone, he will be asked to press the pound key # on the phone.
+    When a user answers the phone, they will be asked to press the pound key # on the phone.
 Then the user clicks **Next** in the portal.

 2. If you set up other gates as well, the user will be asked to provide more information in subsequent screens.

     > [!NOTE]
     > If the user is impatient and clicks **Next** before pressing the pound key #, authentication fails.

-3. The user will have to choose if he wants to reset his password or unlock his account.
-If he chooses to unlock his account, the account will be unlocked.
+3. The user will have to choose if they want to reset his password or unlock his account.
+If they chooses to unlock his account, the account will be unlocked.

     ![MIM Login Assistant Account Unlock image](media/MIM-SSPR-accountUnlock.JPG)